CAST-genomics/panCT/docs/commands/complexity.rst

 If a GBZ file is provided, you must specify a region or list of regions (as a BED file).

+..
+  TODO: make a documentation page for the GBZ format and link to it from here

 Formulas
 ~~~~~~~~
 The complexity of a region is computed according to the following.